imagekit-developer/imagekit-nodejs/README.md

 **List & Search Files**

-Accepts an object specifying the parameters to be used to list and search files.
+Accepts an object specifying the parameters used to list and search files.
 All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/list-and-search-files) can be passed as-is with the correct values to get the results.

 ```js
 // Using Callback Function